 Nameless is a top choice for Subaru axle back exhausts in terms of popularity.
 They offer a few variations of the axle back, either as a muffler delete or with various different sizes of mufflers.

 Magnaflow also makes a muffler delete for the 2015-2020 WRX and STI.
-It has double walled 3.5″ tips, similar in design to the other axleback options.
+It has double walled 3.5" tips, similar in design to the other axleback options.
+Magnaflow is a trusted brand, manufacturing mufflers and other exhaust parts for almost all makes and models, making this a safe choice for a quality axle back exhaust system for your WRX.

 An axle back exhaust system, as the name suggests, it the part of the complete exhaust system behind the rear axles.
 On the 2015+ Subaru WRX, the stock axleback system has a large muffler on each side of the car.
 An aftermarket axleback replaces this, either giving you smaller mufflers or no mufflers at all, making the car louder.